 The ABS system will be disabled and the ABS light will illuminate when the electronic locking rear differential (E-Lock) system switch (if so equipped) is turned on and the E-Lock system is engaged.
 If the E-Lock system disengages or the switch is turned off, the ABS system will be enabled and the ABS light will turn off.

-Automatic transmission check warning light
+Automatic transmission oil temperature warning light (exe model)